Is your car ready for winter weather? Here are the essentials you need to pack - NewsBreak

 RICHMOND, Va.
 (WRIC) — With the weather getting colder and more people traveling on the road for the holidays, the Virginia Department of Emergency Management is recommending people have emergency kits in their cars.

-According to Jason Elmore with the Virginia Department of Emergency Management, it’s never too early to put together an emergency kit with the basic items including jumper cables, a first aid kit, a flashlight and wipes.Family of Cion Carroll wants answers after body found dismembered in Kenbridge shallow grave
+According to Jason Elmore with Virginia Department of Emergency Management, its never too early to put together an emergency kit with the basic items including jumper cables, a first aid kit, a flashlight and wipes.Family of Cion Carroll wants answers after body found dismembered in Kenbridge shallow grave

 “The most important thing is safety.
-When you’re out traveling on the roadways, a lot of times, I think we take it for granted, we travel every day, we go back and forth to work or to the grocery store and nothing happens,” Elmore said.
-“However, there are going to be times when you go out and maybe you’re involved in a vehicle crash or maybe your car does break down, or maybe you’re stuck in traffic.”
+When you’re out traveling on the roadways, a lot of times, I think we take it for granted, we travel every day, we go back and forth to work or to the grocery store and nothing happens,” says Elmore.
+“However, there are going to be times when you go out and maybe you’re involved in a vehicle crash or maybe your car does break down, or maybe your stuck in traffic.”

 For the latest news, weather, sports, and streaming video, head to WRIC ABC 8News.